sigo/hidden-shortcuts-actions/README.md

 3. Convert the action in the clipboard to source with this shortcut: https://www.icloud.com/shortcuts/65d36be39c5a49cc8121e4ea652b606e

-3. Open the source in a text editor
+3. Open a text editor and paste the converted source code

 4. Replace `AutoBrightness` with e.g. `BoldText` in the value for `WFWorkflowActionIdentifier`

-5. Copy the edited source to the clipboard
+5. Copy the edited source code to the clipboard

 6. Convert the clipboard content to a pasteable action with the following shortcut (requires Actions app): https://www.icloud.com/shortcuts/49dfc2487764413a88c1329703dd76d1